 Additionally, the SCBBO licenses statewide Ookla® Speedtest® information and leverages over 12 million tests to inform and enhance the broadband maps in South Carolina.
 Each test allows a consumer to compare their results to their current internet service plan.
-Together, BBAC, I Need Internet Surveys, and Ookla® Speedtests® support ORS' goal of expanding broadband access to unserved and underserved areas of the state and closing the digital divide.
+Together, the BBAC, I Need Internet Surveys, and Ookla® Speedtests® support the SCBBO's goal of expanding broadband access to unserved and underserved areas of the state and closing the digital divide.